BEFRIENDING GRIEF

 “We have forgotten the primary language of grief.
 As a consequence, the terrain of sorrow has become unfamiliar and estranged, leaving us confused, frightened, and lost when grief comes near.”

+For therapists, it’s particularly vital to investigate our personal relationship with death, dying, and grief so we can make space for it when it joins the session.
 Conversations about death often reveal themselves as some of the most human and connecting conversations we can share.
 Sadly, the topic of death is not only a difficult one for most of us it is vastly under practiced.
 In our culture, the impulse is to soften, speed through, or sidestep conversations about grief and death — to offer quick fixes or comforting distractions rather than linger in what feels uncomfortable.
 The busy world teaches to move on rather than stay with what aches.

-Address the purpose and mechanism of grief as a necessary and natural function of healing.
+• Explore the purpose and mechanism of grief as a necessary and natural function of healing.

-Friday January 9 at Casa de Luz from 10am-330pm.
+Casa de Luz is filled with greenery, quiet nooks, and a sense of community - it is an ideal setting to nourish both body and mind.
 During our one-hour lunch break, you’re welcome to bring your own meal, enjoy the on-site restaurant known for its healthy, plant-based dishes, or wander over to nearby food trucks if you prefer something different.
-Casa de Luz is filled with greenery, quiet nooks, and a sense of community - it is an ideal setting to nourish both body and mind.

 ABOUT KIMBERLEY MEAD, LPC-S

-Grief Therapist, Supervisor, Trainer
+Grief Therapist, Supervisor, Educator

 Kimberley has worked as a grief therapist throughout her career.
 She started her training at Austin's Center for Grief and Loss as not only as a therapist but also a as a support group facilitator working with both adults and children who had had a family member die.
 While there, she and a colleague who worked at hospice discussed the difficulties and heaviness of grief work with adults.
 From this seed, she created Morbid Curiosity: A Game About Death.
 She is passionate about tending to grief in a way offers acceptance, steadfastness, and presence rather than seeing it as something to “fix”.